fission/fission-workflows/README.md

 another function using the Fission API or HTTP.
 But this requires the calling function to handle serialization, networking, etc.

-Functions could also be set up to be invoked via message queue topics.
+You could also set up functions to be invoked using message queue topics.
 This requires less boilerplate within each function, but the structure of the application is not explicit; dependencies are buried inside mappings of message queue topics to functions.